Majority think nurses and care workers are not paid enough, poll finds

 The majority of people in Britain think nurses and care workers are still not paid enough, a survey has found.

-The poll of 1,053 British adults, carried out exclusively for the PA news agency, found 71% thought care workers were paid to little, up 8% from April 2023.
+The poll of 1,053 British adults, carried out exclusively for the PA news agency, found 71% thought care workers were paid too little, up 8% from April 2023.

 Almost a fifth (19%) said they thought they were paid the right amount, while just 3% told the survey care workers are paid too much.